danielsaidi/website_danielsaidi/collections/_posts/2021/2021-08-26-git-cheat-sheet.md

 ## Delete local tags with a certain name prefix/suffix

-To delete local tags with a certain name prefix or suffix, run the following Terminal commands:
+This command deletes local tags with a certain name prefix or suffix:

 ```
 git tag -d $(git tag -l "PREFIX-*")